gong-hao/V.A.R/articles/2-template-syntax/1-variable.md

-# How to display a variable in V.A.R
+# How to Display a Variable in V.A.R

 > This session only focuses on the template.
 The other parts such as component, method, state, and prop will introduce in other sessions.